Etejerina/a-walk-in-python/day_4.md

 ### While Loop

-The While loop is used to perform an acrion, or a bunch of code, as long as a condition is true.
+The While loop is used to perform an action, or a bunch of code, as long as a condition is true.

 Syntax: